-Here is our guide to major events taking place this year, many of which you can participate in.
+Here is our guide to major events taking place this year and in 2018, many of which you can participate in.

 Sport and fun play an essential part in the everyday lives of Cook Islanders.
 There’s always something of interest taking place, be it sport, festivals, or celebratory events; plus there’s a multitude of sports codes and active clubs where you will always find a warm welcome.

 8 March: Te Mire Atu Song Composers Competition.
 The Cook Islands finest composers do battle to be crowned champion

 6 April to 15 April: League Masters Mini Fiesta 2018.
 The Cook Islands Rugby League Masters in conjunction with their sponsors and supporters are proud to bring you the 2018 League Masters Mini Fiesta

 April (dates to be advised): Kia Orana Youth Football Festival.
 The Cook Islands Football Association (CIFA) holds it youth event for all interested clubs and schools who wish to play football in paradise.
 Held at the CIFA complex in Matavera.

 27 April to 10 May: Te Mira Ura (Dancer of the Year competitions).
 Poetry in motion!
 Dozens of dancers in three age groups, junior, intermediate and open, take to the stage individually to determine who will be the winner in their chosen category.
 Finals are then held in the National Auditorium in Rarotonga.
 This is always a fun and enlightening spectacle for visitors.

 30 April to 04 May: Pursuit in Paradise Aitutaki Marathon.
 This inaugural event will be held annually.
 We believe it will become an icon event for marathon junkies and runners from around the world, as well as fit locals